codingvedant/hacking_of_c_programming/readme.md

 **Note:** Requires 32-bit compilation support (`gcc-multilib` package). ⚠️ **CRITICAL WARNING:** This assignment demonstrates privilege escalation techniques. **MUST** be run in an isolated VM environment.
 Requires SUID root privileges for demonstration.
 See assignment README for setup instructions.

+### Homework 07: Return Oriented Programming (ROP) Exploitation - Bypassing Non-Executable Stack Protection

+Details the exploitation of a buffer overflow vulnerability using Return Oriented Programming (ROP) techniques to bypass Non-Executable (NX) stack protection.
+Demonstrates how to chain together existing code segments (gadgets) within a vulnerable binary to achieve arbitrary code execution and spawn a shell, despite the presence of modern security mitigations.
+Uses GDB, pwntools, and ropper for gadget discovery, payload construction, and practical exploitation.
+Shows how code reuse attacks bypass NX protection by leveraging the program's own executable code segments.

+**Location:** `assignments/hw07_rop_exploitation/`

+**Note:** Requires 32-bit compilation support (`gcc-multilib` package), Python 3 with pwntools, and ropper. ⚠️ **Security Warning:** This assignment demonstrates advanced ROP exploitation techniques. **MUST** be run in an isolated VM environment.
+Requires ASLR to be disabled for demonstration.
+See assignment README for setup instructions.

 ## Requirements

 - GCC compiler
 - Make
 - GDB (for debugging)
 - Python 2 (for hw06 exploit script)
+- Python 3 with pwntools and ropper (for hw07)
-- For hw02, hw03, hw04, hw05, and hw06: 32-bit compilation support (install `gcc-multilib` on Debian/Ubuntu or `glibc-devel.i686 gcc-c++-i686` on Fedora)
+- For hw02, hw03, hw04, hw05, hw06, and hw07: 32-bit compilation support (install `gcc-multilib` on Debian/Ubuntu or `glibc-devel.i686 gcc-c++-i686` on Fedora)

 ## License